mandomal/mandomal.github.io/content/posts/blending_optimization/index.md

     return prob
 ```

-Now we have a system to create as many problems we want.
+Now we have a system to create as many problems as we want.
-One critical aspect of doing simulations is properly storing your results.
+A critical aspect of conducting simulations is the proper storage of results.
-A trivial and useful thing to do is grouping the inputs and outputs together into one data structure.
+It's trivial and beneficial to group the inputs and outputs together into one data structure.
-This way we can extract anything we want from a pool of recorded runs.
+This approach allows us to extract anything we need from a pool of recorded runs.

 ```python